Alygnt/Clifty/README.md

 * `docker run --rm -it rdxlr/nphisher`

 ## Dependencies
 **`Nphisher`** requires following programs to run properly -
 - `php`
 - `wget`
 - `curl`
 - `git`
->  the dependencies will be installed automatically when you run `Nphisher` for the first time.
+>  All the dependencies will be installed automatically when you run `Nphisher` for the first time.

-All the dependencies will be installed automatically when you run Nphisher for the first time.

 ## THINGS TO BE DONE:
 ### Need to upload